alexeyvolkoff/QHttpServer-Angular/README.md

 	</div>
   </div>
 ```
-In our example though, we edit a temporary $scope variable newName, and assign it to Backend's userName when the user confirms modification in the Profile dialog:
+In our example though, we edit a temporary $scope variable newName, and assign it to backend.userName when the user confirms modification in the Profile dialog:

 ```javascript
 	/* show profile dialog */